 The ARM linker detects when an interworking function is being called from a different state.
-Call and return instructions are changed, and small code segments called veneers, are inserted to change processor state where necessary.
+Call and return instructions are changed, and small code segments called veneers, are inserted to change instruction set state where necessary.

-The ARM architecture v5T and later provide methods to change processor state without using any extra instructions.
+The ARM architecture v5T and later provide methods to change instruction set state without using any extra instructions.
 There is almost no cost associated with interworking on ARMv5T and later processors.